 He holds a bachelor’s degree, master’s degree, and a doctoral degree from the University of Amsterdam.

-Lynn Shotwell, Board Vice-Chair, is Head of Global Outreach and Operations for the Society for Human Resource Management, the world’s largest HR professional society.
-She serves on the European Commission Expert Group on Economic Migration, the B20 Employment Task Force, the Business Mechanism of the Global Forum on Migration and Development, and the editorial board for the Journal for Migration and Human Security.
-Lynn is a frequent lecturer on mobility policy and has testified before the U.S. Congress, United Nations, and World Trade Organization and has appeared on numerous television and radio shows.
+Lynn Shotwell, Board Vice-Chair, is President and CEO of Worldwide ERC, the leading trade association for talent management and global mobility.
+She previously served as Head of Global Outreach and Operations for the Society for Human Resource Management.
+Lynn is on the European Commission Expert Group on Economic Migration, the B20 Employment Task Force, the Business Mechanism of the Global Forum on Migration and Development, and the editorial board for the Journal for Migration and Human Security.
+She is a frequent lecturer on mobility policy and has testified before the U.S. Congress, United Nations, and World Trade Organization.

 Lynn received her Juris Doctorate degree from the University of Michigan and a bachelor’s degree in International Relations from James Madison College and the Honors College at Michigan State University.